kareeshma14/Hospital/README.md

 In a Hospital the management wants to computerize Doctor’s information to systematic way where user can add doctor , update doctor , fetch all doctor data.
 Each Employee has properties like id, name , salary, specialist.
 Create a Springboot based REST api application where implement the below functionality.

 1. Create the Doctors data .
-If Doctor id is already exists in the database then throw an exception “ Doctor already exists in the database”.
+If Doctor id is already exists in the database then throw an exception “ Doctor already exists in the database”..

 2. Fetch all doctor based on their salary in descending order .
 If two doctor salary is same then then fetch based on their name in ascending order.